 What is Smartwater?

 It is a premium bottled water brand owned by The Coca-Cola Company.
-The brand is known for its parodistilled water, which is purified through a process that mimics the natural hydrological cycle.
-The water is enriched with electrolytes that give it a clean, crisp flavor.
-The product line includes a variety of options such as Original Steam Distilled Water, Smartwater Alkaline and Smartwater Antioxidant.
+The brand is known for its purified water, which is processed to mimic the natural hydrological cycle.
+The water is enriched with electrolytes, giving it a clean, crisp flavor.
+The product line includes Original Steam Distilled Water, Smartwater Alkaline, and Smartwater Antioxidant.
 The company focuses on purity and flavor, positioning itself as a quality choice for hydration.
-The brand has a strong presence in supermarkets, stores and online retailers, appealing to consumers looking for refreshing water.
+The brand has a strong presence in supermarkets, stores, and online retailers, appealing to consumers looking for refreshing water.

 1996 – 2006

-The identity of the initial phase of the SmartWater brand is simple and clear.
-The classic black and white colors indicate reliability and stability.
-Against a white background, they shine like lights at night, making the text noticeable and readable.
+The identity of the SmartWater brand’s initial phase is simple and clear.
+The classic black-and-white colors indicate reliability and stability.
+Against a white background, they shine like night lights, making the text noticeable and readable.
 Both words are expressively written, each in its font and color tone.

-The word “Smart” is highlighted and placed at the logo’s center.
+The word “Smart” is highlighted and centered in the logo.
 The font is bold, with deep black letters.
 The letters are rounded and slightly tilted; all symbols are the same size and aligned horizontally.
 Next to it, the word “water” is written in a regular font.
 It is expressive and noticeable but appears light and weightless compared to the first word.

 The logo’s creators put significant effort into emphasizing the quality of the water with beneficial microelements—Glaceau.
 They introduced a company that aims to care for Americans’ health without using a complex color scheme.
 The brand established the production of water that undergoes several natural cycles of transformation.